 That transformation from the romantic glory of war to emptiness and loss occurs in the last line of the first stanza of this short poem: the ellipsis and stanza break demand that we pause and consider the consequences of the raids that have made the ‘land a desolation’.
 The second stanza continues the shift, as names of past and present combatants and victims are jumbled together in a Whitmanesque catalogue of war (‘Huns’ was a derogatory term used for Germans and ‘Walloons’ are French-speakers of Belgium).
 Linked by their absence, ‘All, all are gone’.
 The words seem almost prophetic in evoking the ‘Lost Generation’ who were killed during The Great War (an estimated 17 million dead).

 Clouds of death (perhaps also evoking the deadly gas that was used in the war) are ‘trailing hence’, while a ‘proud priest’ in his finery emotionlessly continues the ritual of blessing.
 What are we to do or think?
 The poem commands us to do the impossible, as if no rational response to war can be made: we are to ‘gather up the fumes of frankincense’.
 More than anything, the poem is saturated with images of impermanence, of things that fade and are lost forever.

 Like so many others, Stables did not survive the war but died at age 21 in a battle near Baghdad in early 1917.
 He has no known burial place, as his body was never found.
 Wounded and left behind when the British troops withdrew, he is presumed to have died in enemy hands.
 His name, however, is on the Basra Memorial in modern Iraq.

-On a final note, it is sobering to read what one reviewer wrote about Stables’ volume of poetry when it was published in 1916:
+It is sobering to read what one reviewer, Katharine Tynan, (New Books: War Poets and Others, The Bookman, Oct 1916, Vol. 51(301) p.22) wrote about Stables’ volume of poetry when it was published in 1916:

 About the author